ACTIVA: Amortized Causal Effect Estimation via Transformer-based Variational Autoencoder: Model Architecture

+This section outlines the neural architecture of our proposed model, detailing how we jointly encode observational data and targeted interventions into a permutation-equivariant latent space.
+We subsequently describe the specific parameterizations of our prior and posterior distributions, as well as the transformer-based decoder used to generate post-interventional predictions.
+Figure~\ref{fig:architecture} provides an overview of the model architecture.

-To effectively condition our VAE on a given intervention, we create a matrix representation of the interventions.
-More precisely, we consider $i \in \{1, \dots, |I|\}$ the index of a possible intervention value $v_i$, where $|I|$ is the number of possible values, and a selector $\boldsymbol{t} \in \{0, 1\}^d$ indicating the target(s) of the intervention.
+\textbf{Representing Interventions.} To represent interventions, we create a matrix representation.
+We consider $i \in \{1, \dots, |I|\}$ the index of a possible intervention value $v_i$, where $|I|$ is the number of possible values, and a selector $\boldsymbol{t} \in \{0, 1\}^d$, with $d$ the number of variables, indicating the intervention target(s).
 By not encoding the intervention value directly, but rather the index of the intervention, we remove the need to have a full specification of the intervention.
-This allows us to model interventional distributions based on placeholder IDs of the interventions, as long as they can be attributed to interventional training data.
+This allows us to model interventional distributions based on the index of the interventions, as long as they can be attributed to interventional training data and have specified targets.